darealshinji/gendlopen/README.md

     foobar_bar(y);
 ```

-You can find more information in the files from the `examples` directory or
+You can find more information in the files from the `examples` and `test`
-in the template files in `src/templates` as well as in the generated output files.
+directories, in the comments of the template files in `src/templates` as well as
+in the generated output files.

 Compiling